“Mom- there’s a bug!” startles you from your slumber.

 ###

-I think poetry is such a powerful memory keeper.
+I think poetry is a powerful memory keeper.
 If you can capture the essence of a moment in verse you keep it forever.

 Keep remembering.
 Keep writing.